rayozma/exhibition-design-simulator/README.md

 A web app for designing exhibition booths together, in 3D, in the browser — like a simple Canva for booth layouts, with a walk-through and a crowd simulation.

 - Designs listed on the home page.
-Start from a blank hall or a template (e.g. the **NDTCCS booth at ADIPEC 2026**, Al Masaood Energy pavilion)
+Start from a blank hall or a template
 - Each design has its own hall, surrounding zones (other booths, walkways), your booth (outline, platform, walls) and entrances
 - Move, rotate, lock, duplicate and delete objects.
 Warnings for overlaps (red) and objects outside the booth (yellow)
 - Everyone who opens a design edits it live, no sign-in.
 You can see who is online, what they are moving, and their avatars in walk mode